failsafe-lib/failsafe/README-1x.md

 ## Introduction

-Failsafe is a lightweight, zero-dependency library for handling failures for Java 8+.
+Failsafe is a lightweight, zero-dependency library for handling failures.
 It was designed to be as easy to use as possible, with a concise API for handling everyday use cases and the flexibility to handle everything else.
 Failsafe features:

 * [Retries](#retries)
 * [Circuit breakers](#circuit-breakers)